 Leased Vehicles.
 We lease an automobile for each of our executive officers and for certain other key employees.
 We offer this perquisite to provide executive officers with use of a company car for business travel needs, recognizing that the vehicles can also be used for personal purposes.
 We pay or reimburse each executive officer for lease payments on one automobile, typically for a three-year term.
 Each executive officer has a maximum allowance of \$1,570 per month.
-We also reimburse each executive officer for the cost of tires and maintenance and provide insurance on each vehicle during the lease term.
+We also reimburse each executive officer for the cost of three and provide insurance on each vehicle during the lease term.
 We require each executive officer to take title to his or her vehicle at the end of the lease term because we amortize the entire cost of the vehicle over the lease term.
-We pay or reimburse each executive officer for sales taxes on his or her vehicle at the time of title transfer, but the executive officer is responsible for the payment of all income taxes assessed on payments and reimbursements made during the lease term and at the time of title transfer, including those assesses on one taxes the value of the vehicle at the time of title transfer.
+We pay or reimburse each executive officer for sales taxes on his or her vehicle at the time of title transfer, but the executive officer is responsible for the payment of all income taxes assessed on payments and reimbursements made during the lease term and at the time of title transfer, including those assessed on the fair market value of the vehicle at the time of title transfer.

 Matching Gifts Program.
 We match any amount in excess of \$20 contributed to any accredited educational institution by an active, full-time employee, retiree, or member of our Board of Directors.
-Our matching contributions are capped at \$5,000 per fiscal year for any individual's contribution to any single institution, and \$10,000 per fiscal year for any individual's aggregate contributions to all institutions.
+Our matching contributions are capped at \$5,000 per fiscal year for any individual's contribution to any single institution, and \$10,000 per fiscal year for any individual's contribution to any single institution, and \$10,000 per fiscal year for any individual's contribution to any single institution.